bryan-gilbert/VueNodeMongoDocker/docs/may14-2019/server.md

 # enter the user password to become sudoer
 ```

 At this point you have a new server with a new user which can log on and run sudo commands.

-Let's
-secure the site and prevent
+Let's secure the access via ssh
-- password log on
-- change the default port
+- change the ssh port to 8201 (choose a different port as you wish)
+- disable password log on
 - disable root ssh access
 - allow users in the ssh-access group to ssh onto the machine

 ```
-# on the server
+# on the server - secure ssh

-sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config.bak
+cd /etc/ssh
+# backup and remove the existing file ssh config file
+sudo mv sshd_config sshd_config.bak
+# create a new file
+sudo nano sshd_config

-# remove the existing file.
-Copy the text in the local copy of sshd_config here in this documentation.
-Paste into the server side.
+# Copy the text in the copy of sshd_config here in the deploy folder
-# Paste with control characters.
+# Paste into the server side.
+If prompted by nano paste with control characters.
-sudo rm /etc/ssh/sshd_config
-sudo nano /etc/ssh/sshd_config
+# Save file
-sudo diff /etc/ssh/sshd_config /etc/ssh/sshd_config.bak
+sudo diff sshd_config.bak sshd_config
-sudo cp /etc/ssh/sshd_config.bak /etc/ssh/sshd_config
+# Check the differences with the following
 ```
-Add or change the following:
+OR instead of the above directly edit ```/etc/ssh/sshd_config``` and add or change the following:
 ```
-Port 2201
+Port 8201
 PermitRootLogin no
 PasswordAuthentication no
+AllowGroups ssh-access
 # add this to avoid problem with multiple sshd processes
 ClientAliveInterval 600
 ClientAliveCountMax 3
-AllowGroups ssh-access
 ```
-Restart the ssh service:
 ```
-# on the server
+# Restart the ssh service:
 sudo service ssh restart
 ```